inasafe/inasafe-doc/docs/source/user-docs/application-help/openstreetmap_downloader.rst

    OpenStreetMap Downloader

-InaSAFE supports the use of building data in various impact functions.
-In particular we support building footprints sourced from the `OpenStreetMap <https://openstreetmap.org>`_ project (OSM).
 The tool requires internet connection as it fetches the data via a web service running on `Linfiniti's OSM Reporter <http://osm.linfiniti.com>`_ web site.

 The data, once downloaded will be available to you as a shapefile.
 A style file is automatically created so that it symbolises nicely in QGIS.
 In